bella-mir/urbanCartoPy/_sources/intro.md

-# Urban Cartography Training Course
+# Spatial Data Analysis and Visualisation in Urban Cartography

-## About

-It is a [training course](https://bella-mir.github.io/urbanCartoPy/intro.html) on spatial data analysis and visualization in urban cartography

-<p style="color:#58568E; font-style:italic">The work is still in progress as I'm developing it during July-August 2025.
-You can follow thw updates here</p>
+<p style="color:#58568E; font-style:italic">This course is currently under development (as of July 2025).
+Updates will be posted here.</p>

+## What You’ll Create & Learn

-The aim of the course is to show how basic programming skills can be applied to analysing and visualising the urban environment.
-We will cover basic cartographic concepts and get familiar with libraries for geospatial data analysis and visualisation.
+In this [course](https://bella-mir.github.io/urbanCartoPy/intro.html), you will apply basic programming skills to analyze and visualize the urban environment.
+Through hands-on tasks, you’ll explore fundamental cartographic concepts and become familiar with libraries for geospatial data analysis and visualization.
+The course focuses on real-world problems, particularly urban accessibility and the 15-minute city concept.
+Your final project will involve assessing a city's accessibility and creating interactive maps to visualize your findings.

-The course will not be built around theoretical concepts or specific tools, but rather around the tasks they help to solve.
-We will explore the urban environment by analysing accessibility and understanding the concept of the 15-minute city, and we will visualise the results on interactive maps.

-We will not be covering Python basics in this course, but there are many open courses available to help you acquire foundational knowledge of Python.
+## For Whom This Course is Intended

+- **Urban Planners** looking to enhance their skills in spatial data analysis and cartography.
+- **Anyone Curious** about using Python to analyze and visualize cities.

+## Quick Facts

+- **Format:** Online, hands-on projects
+- **Length:** Self-paced with approximately 10-12 hours of content
+- **Prerequisites:** This course does not cover Python basics.
+If you're new to Python, please complete an introductory course before starting this one.

+Certainly!
+Here’s an adapted description of the course in the same format, focusing on the course content you provided:

+## Course Structure

 ```{tableofcontents}